 NYS Safe Sharps Collection Program

-These facilities and alternative sites, along with the location and hours of operation of their sharps collection sites, are listed in the directories below:
+These facilities and alternative sites are listed in the directory below:

 Service providers may share the above directories to educate clients and to refer them to convenient places in the community where they can safely dispose of their household sharps.